 As private sector businesses become increasingly health-conscious and employee-focused, community health educators are becoming a vital part of these organizations as well.
 Working in this area, you'd have the opportunity to identify key workplace community health problems and offer advice to management about how they could improve policies and conditions.
 For example, you may be responsible for creating wellness initiatives or developing company-wide healthy living newsletters.

-SNHU's online degree programs are designed with working adults in mind, so they afford you the flexibility you need to balance your life, job and education.
+Online degree programs are designed with working adults in mind, so they afford you the flexibility you need to balance your life, job and education.
 With the Internet as your classroom, you can check and complete assignments wherever and whenever's convenient for you.
-The community health education degree program is transfer-friendly as well, so making the decision to return to school doesn't have to mean starting from scratch.